axeberg/axeberg/README.md

 Greetings!
 I'm Axel 👋
 </h3>

-A developer turned leader with over 12 years of industry experience in software development and IT consulting.
-Proven track record as a senior frontend developer and leader in learning, and professional competence development.
+I'm a developer, currently employed at [Samba Nova Systems](https://sambanova.ai) as a developer.

+Here's a brief overview of my background:

-👾 Worked as a developer in various team constellations, in numerous domains ranging from research to telecom using multiple technologies, architectures, and methodologies.
+👾 Worked as a developer, and been a leader in various team constellations, in startups, scale-ups, enterprises in numerous domains ranging from research to telecom ot artificial intelligence having done so a wide variety of technologies, architectures, and methodologies.
+I've been around the block and back.

-👨‍🏫 Built and led a vocational school offering programs on full-stack web development.
+👨‍🏫 Built and led a vocational school offering programs on software development.
 Personally oversaw the graduation of over 70 students.
+Lifting others up, helping them on their career paths is something very dear to my heart. ❤️

 🧠 Helped conceptualize, formalize, and lead an ecosystem for hundreds of employees, led by industry experts, to offer competence development internally.

 I'm currently based in Sweden 🇸🇪 and working from home 🏡.

 Feel free to reach out using socials below to learn more about me.